-My husband acquired a retail store credit card and was the only named user on the card.
-Sadly, he passed away in November 2009 of lung cancer.
-Due to loss of income, I discontinued making payments at that time.
-Recently, a collection agency has contacted me and is trying to settle the debt, going so far as to threaten an investigation with regard to assets and against property ownership.
+My husband signed up for a retail store credit card and was the only named user on the card.
+Sadly, he passed away in July 2015 of lung cancer.
+Due to loss of income, I stopped making payments at that time.
+Recently, a collection agency contacted me and is trying to settle the debt, going so far as to threaten an investigation with regard to assets and against property ownership.
 What they don't seem to realize is that (we) I rent our home.
 My question is -- what is my responsibility to this account, especially since I am not a named user?
 I would be so appreciative if you could answer this question.

 My condolences on the loss of your husband.
-The issue here is not one of renting or owning a home, but of debts, assets and ultimately, the law in your state.
+The issue here is not one of renting or owning a house, but of debts, assets and ultimately, the law in your state.
 My first thought is that since this is a retail card, the balance most likely is relatively low.
-Relatively low compared with a bank credit card with a $50,000 limit or a car loan for thousands of dollars.
+Relatively low compared with a bank credit card with a $50,000 limit or an auto loan for thousands of dollars.
 Typically, retail stores issue cards with a limit of between a few hundred to a few thousand dollars.
 So, the debt in question is probably small.

 The Debt Adviser's quick tips

 - Determine if you're in a community property state.

 - If you are, negotiate a deal you can afford.

 That being said, in the vast majority of states, you would not be responsible for the debt.
 However, if you live in a community property state, the collector may still have some recourse.
 Under community property rule, a debt incurred by either party during a marriage is considered to be a joint debt.
 If you live in Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Puerto Rico, Texas, Washington or Wisconsin, you may be liable for the debt personally.
 If you live in Alaska, community property is optional.